-For example, inflation rates, particularly in the United States, have increased recently to levels not seen in years, and increased inflation may result in increases in our operating costs (including our labor costs), reduced liquidity and limits on our ability to access credit or otherwise raise capital.
-In addition, the Federal Reserve has raised, and may again raise, interest rates in response to concerns about inflation, which, coupled with reduced government spending and volatility in financial markets, may have the effect of further increasing economic uncertainty and heightening these risks.
-Additionally, financial markets around the world experienced volatility following the invasion of Ukraine by Russia in February 2022.
-In response to the invasion, the United States, United Kingdom and European Union, along with others, imposed significant new sanctions and export controls against Russia, Russian banks and certain Russian individuals and may implement additional sanctions or take further punitive actions in the future.
-The full economic and social impact of the sanctions imposed on Russia (as well as possible future punitive measures that may be implemented), as well as the counter measures imposed by Russia, in addition to the ongoing military conflict between Ukraine and Russia, which could conceivably expand into the surrounding region, remains uncertain; however, both the conflict and related sanctions have resulted and could continue to result in disruptions to trade, commerce, pricing stability, credit availability, and/or supply chain continuity, in both Europe and globally, and has introduced significant uncertainty into global markets.
-While we do not operate in Russia, Ukraine or
+For example, inflation rates, particularly in the United States, have increased recently to levels not seen in years, and increased inflation may result in increases in our operating costs (including our labor costs), reduced liquidity and limits on our ability to access credit or otherwise raise capital on acceptable terms, if at all.
+In response to rising inflation, the U.S. Federal Reserve has raised, and may again raise, interest rates, which, coupled with reduced government spending and volatility in financial markets, may have the effect of further increasing economic uncertainty and heightening these risks.
+The failures of Silvergate Bank, SVB and Signature Bank in March 2023 and First Republic Bank in May 2023, fears of Credit Suisse's failure leading to the acquisition of Credit Suisse by UBS that was announced in March 2023 and completed in June 2023, and fears of other bank failures, may exacerbate these risks.
+A weak or declining economy could also strain our suppliers and manufacturers, possibly resulting in supply disruption.
+Any of the foregoing could harm our business.

+Additionally, financial markets around the world experienced volatility following the invasion of Ukraine by Russia in February 2022, including as a result of economic sanctions and export controls against Russia and countermeasures taken by Russia.
+The full economic and social impact of these sanctions and countermeasures, in addition to the ongoing military conflict between Ukraine and Russia, which could conceivably expand, remains uncertain; however, both the conflict and related sanctions have resulted and could continue to result in disruptions to trade, commerce, pricing stability, credit availability, and/or supply chain continuity, in both Europe and globally, and has introduced significant uncertainty into global markets.
+While we do not currently operate in Russia,

-Eastern Europe, as the adverse effects of this conflict continue to develop and potentially spread, both in Europe and throughout the rest of the world, our business and results of operations may be adversely affected, particularly to the extent this conflict escalates to involve additional countries, further economic sanctions or wider military conflict.
+Ukraine or Eastern Europe, as the adverse effects of this conflict continue to develop our business and results of operations may be adversely affected.